 and does have to allocate space for the environment.
 It is not an accident

-that the language ATS likewise treats closure creation as an effect.
+that the languages FX and ATS likewise treat the closure creation as an effect.

 ReqTas if it were extensible.
 Haskell data types are not extensible; the source code accompanying the article had to define the request types upfront.
 That is not the practically viable.

 Luckily, it does not take too much pain to introduce an extensible request

 library of Extensible Effects in Haskell and other languages do exactly